cosmo-ray/Sukeban/README.md

 # Goal
 Game that might one day have 3 chapters
-It will be a mix of RPG, Dating Sim, gang management, and whatever contributor want
+It will be a mix of RPG, Dating Sim, Delinquante's Gang management, and whatever contributor want

 I don't want this RPG to be my RPG but an RPG made by a community An RPG that no one could really know, because it will be in constant evolution.